 Looking back, that canal tour was one of the smartest things we did that day.
 It was an ideal introduction to the city that's often called Venice of the North … and we have the photos to prove it.

-Plenty of canal-filled places get compared to Italy's famous city.
-Amsterdam, however, far eclipses Venice in its number of bridges (1500 vs. 354).
+Venice is a magnet for comparison, but Amsterdam eclipses Venice in its number of bridges (1500 vs. 354).
 Most of the bridges in the center of town are so low that only smaller boats can fit underneath.

 Taller vessels need to use the larger waterways, where the bridges are able to open to let ships through.
 Speaking of which, in Amsterdam ‘the bridge was open’ is a valid excuse for being late for work.